From the Julian to the Gregorian Calendar

-The Gregorian Calendar's predecessor, the Julian Calendar (*), was replaced because it did properly reflect the actual time it takes the Earth to circle once around the Sun, known as a tropical year or solar year.
+The Gregorian Calendar's predecessor, the Julian Calendar (*), was replaced because it did not properly reflect the actual time it takes the Earth to circle once around the Sun, known as a tropical year or solar year.

 To get the calendar back in tune with astronomical reality, a number of days were dropped in the new calendar, creating irregular months with only 18 days and odd dates like February 30.

 The Gregorian Calendar was first introduced in 1582 in some European countries.
 However, many countries used the Julian Calendar much longer.
 Turkey was the last country to officially switch to the new system on January 1, 1927.

 |1582||France (most areas), Italy, Poland, Portugal, Spain,||10 days|

 |1583||Austria, Germany (Catholic states),||10 days|